cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 > ELIZABETH ANN GORDEN (Call Me Lizzie!)
 > **email** hotbabe+9@massnet.com
 > **social security no** 555-62-1234
-> **address** I’m moving and will let you know when I get my leased signed
+> **address** I'm moving and will let you know when I get my leased signed
 >
 > **Long-Term Employment Goals** To become a clinical psychologist
 > **Education** Hard Knocks Universtiy
 > **Majored In** Anatomy, Home Econmics, Logistics, and Psychology
-> **Grade Point Overall** 2.2 (It could have been higher but I had a lot of family troubles that meant I couldn’t always make it to class).
+> **Grade Point Overall** 2.2 (It could have been higher but I had a lot of family troubles that meant I couldn't always make it to class).
 > **Hobbies** Knife collection, salsa dancing, travel
-> **Skills** People say I’m really good with people.
+> **Skills** People say I'm really good with people.
 So if this job has anything to do with people, I can probably do it pretty good.
 I really like working with people.
-I’m also a quik learner.
+I'm also a quik learner.
 > **Work Experience** exotic dancer Tool sharpener Video game developer
 > **Awards** None.
 > **References** You can ask me for these if you give me an interview.